everaccounting/wp-ever-accounting/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Manage your business finances right from your WordPress dashboard.
-Keep track of your payments, expenses, send professional invoices in multi-currencies using WP Ever Accounting.
+Keep track of your payments, expenses, send professional invoices in multi-currencies using Ever Accounting.

 == Description ==

-**WP Ever Accounting** is the best WordPress accounting plugin.
+**Ever Accounting** is the best WordPress accounting plugin.
 Keep track of your income, expense, send professional invoices in multi-currencies.
-WP Ever Accounting offers everything you need to run your business confidently.
+Ever Accounting offers everything you need to run your business confidently.

 It offers a one-stop accounting solution for small businesses.
 The plugin's primary goal is to provide an easy yet professional solution for a business to manage finances, keep logs of income and expenses, and offer details and powerful reports to understand its financial position.